Deadwood (TV series): Film continuation

-In an interview with the Los Angeles Times on July 20, 2018, Robin Weigert said that a Deadwood film would likely be filmed in the fall of 2018: "It’s safe enough to say [the film] is happening this fall."
-She explained: "There’s a set being built and tax incentives to get it done.
+In an interview with the Los Angeles Times on July 20, 2018, Robin Weigert said that a Deadwood film would likely be filmed in the fall of 2018: "It's safe enough to say [the film] is happening this fall."
+She explained: "There's a set being built and tax incentives to get it done.
 A lot of [actors] have signed on.
-There’s a 90% chance it’ll finally happen."
+There's a 90% chance it'll finally happen."
 Five days later, on July 25, HBO confirmed that a Deadwood movie had been greenlit and that Dan Minahan, who directed four episodes in the series' original run, would direct the film, with production set to begin in October 2018.
-According to research requested by the producers, the film is likely to be set in 1889, approximately 10 years after the end of season 3.
 On August 21, 2018, W. Earl Brown gave his thoughts on the final draft of the script saying, "in the course of those two hours, my emotions ricocheted in every fucking direction: exhilaration to melancholy; hoots of joy to screams of despair.
 The Maestro has topped himself.
 The structure is essentially the same as the first version I read a year and a half ago, but the complexities of the relationships, the emotional peaks and depths, are all sharpened to a razor fine edge.
-It’s gut wrenching."
+It's gut wrenching."

 Brown also confirmed that, "Everyone from the main cast who still draws air, with the exception of Silas Adams (Titus Welliver)", would return.
-Some members of the original series' cast, including Powers Boothe, Ricky Jay, and Ralph Richeson, died between the conclusion of the series’ first run and production of the film continuation.
+Some members of the original series' cast, including Powers Boothe, Ricky Jay, and Ralph Richeson, died between the conclusion of the series' first run and production of the film continuation.
 Boothe's small role in an early version of the script was written out, and the characters played by Jay and Richeson were not recast.
 Welliver was unable to appear in the film due to scheduling conflicts, as he was filming his Amazon Prime series Bosch.
 Garret Dillahunt and Larry Cedar, who played characters who were killed in the original series, returned as background characters; Dillahunt plays a drunk who throws something at Hearst, yelling: "Hope you die in the street, like my dad did!"

 Production on the film began on October 5, 2018, according to Brown.
 On November 5, 2018, HBO announced that the film had begun production, confirming the returns of several cast members.
 The film premiered on HBO on May 31, 2019, and received critical acclaim.